laravel/docs/artisan.md

 <a name="queueing-artisan-commands"></a>
 #### Queueing Artisan Commands

-Using the `queue` method on the `Artisan` facade, you may even queue Artisan commands so they are processed in the background by your [queue workers](/docs/{{version}}/queues).
+Using the `queue` method on the `Artisan` facade, you may even queue Artisan commands, so they are processed in the background by your [queue workers](/docs/{{version}}/queues).
 Before using this method, make sure you have configured your queue and are running a queue listener:

     use Illuminate\Support\Facades\Artisan;